 Dan has twenty-six years of professional experience analyzing China’s economy, commercial sector and external interactions.
 He is widely recognized for his contributions on the US-China economic relationship.
 He is affiliated with a number of American thinktanks focused on international economics, and is an Adjunct Associate Professor at Columbia University.
 From 2000-2001, Dan was Senior Adviser for International Economic Policy at the White House National Economic Council and National Security Council.
 He is a member of the Council on Foreign Relations, and board member of the National Committee on US-China Relations.
 A native of New York City, Dan graduated with distinction from the graduate School of Foreign Service of Georgetown University (MSFS) and with honors in Asian Studies and Economics from the University of Texas, Austin (BA).

-New York Times Apr 10
+The New York Times Jan 10

 Daniel H. Rosen

 Jacob Funk Kirkegaard

 Human Resource and People Operations Specialist

 Senior Communications Manager